This forum is where any logged-in member can create a knowledge article.

 floor((TimeEnd-TimeStart)*24*60*60)

-Below is the complete script to get the Human readable format of time difference.
+Below is the complete script for converting the time difference into a human-readable format.

 Timestamp: